 The Ultimate Quartet Writing Toolkit

-Four years in the making, Quartet gives you the finest tools for writing string quartet music.
+Four years in the making, Sacconi Strings Quartet gives you the finest tools for writing string quartet music.
 Performed by the award-winning Sacconi Quartet — a group renowned for their sympathetic performance style and incredible blend — and expertly sampled at one of the finest chamber acoustics in the world: London's famous Wigmore Hall.
-We offer you six microphone positions and two mixes for ultimate control, with easy to use playable patches, and four types of true legato.
+We offer you six microphone positions and two mixes for ultimate control, with easy-to-use playable patches, and four types of true legato.

 Sacconi Strings Quartet is available at 30% off until the end of June 2019.